simple-acme/simple-acme.github.io/reference/plugins/validation/tls-alpn/index.md

 effectively means that the domain has to be accessible for the public, at least for the duration of the validation.

-{% include plugin-list.html type='validation' subtype='tls-alpn' %}
+{% include plugin-list.html type='validation.tls-alpn' %}